kanwargill1992/kanwargill1992/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- ⚡ I'm working as a Front End Developer at Drakkar Digital / Omerlo Technologies.
+- ⚡ I'm working as a Front End Developer at Omerlo Technologies.
 - 🌱 I’m currently learning Elixir and Phoenix and svelte.